 Christopher obtained his joint J.D. and M.B.A. from Villanova University School of Law and School of Business.
 He completed the four-year joint degree program in only three years.
 Additionally, Christopher obtained his B.A. in Economics from Yale University, where he was Captain of the Varsity Baseball Team.
 He is the co-author of “Entire Fairness Or Business Judgment?
 It’s Anyone’s Guess,” which was published by Law360 in 2015 and “The X's and O's of Football's Offseason of Discontent,” which was published by the New York Law Journal in 2011.
 He is the author of “If You Ain’t Cheating You Ain’t Trying!” and “The Shifting Meaning of 'Fair Value,' From Corwin to Dell: Recent Rulings and Reversals in Delaware's Courts May Spell Trouble for Investors," which were published by The Advocate for Institutional Investors in 2016 and 2018, respectively.

-Christopher serves as a guest lecturer on shareholder rights and corporate litigation at the Villanova University School of Law and the University of Connecticut School of Law.
+Christopher serves as a guest lecturer on shareholder rights and corporate governance litigation at the Villanova University School of Law and the University of Connecticut School of Law.
 Christopher is also a member of the American Bar Association, the New York State Bar Association and the Connecticut Bar Association, as well as the National Italian American Foundation.
-He is a member of the Villanova Law Alumni Mentoring Program.
+He is a member of the Villanova Law Alumni Mentoring Program and the Yale University Mentoring Program.